USEPA/sensortoolkit/docs/source/quickstart.rst

 or Federal Reference Methods (FRMs) are situated at the monitoring site for the pollutants you plan to measure.
-Following a sampling period of 30 days, you collect data from each Toucan sensor and acquire data from the monitoring agency for collocated reference measurements.
+Following a sampling period of 30 days, you collect data from each Toucan sensor and acquire data from the monitoring agency (AirnowTech) for collocated reference measurements.

 1 - Setting Up for sensortoolkit
 --------------------------------